ditcraft/cli/README.md

 The ditCraft client, simply called **dit**, is a **d**ecentralized g**it**-client, empowering distributed and democratic governance for software projects.

 ## Installation
-A more detailed tutorial on how to build the dit client by yourself will follow in the near future.
-For now the easiest way is to make use of the released pre-compiled binaries that are provided.
+The easiest way to use dit is to make use of the released pre-compiled binaries that are provided.
+Alternatively you can build the client yourself, as described [here](#build-the-client-yourself).

 ### MacOS
 * Download the latest `dit-macos-amd64` from the [release page](https://github.com/ditcraft/client/releases/latest)